The problem with D&D 5e

 This is part of a bigger issue: ludonarrative dissonance—when the mechanics and the story don’t line up.

 D&D 5e presents itself as a game where players start as scrappy adventurers, growing in strength over the course of an epic journey.
-But in reality, leveling happens so fast that characters go from nobodies to reality-warping demigods in what, in-world, is often just a few months.
+But in reality, levelling happens so fast that characters go from nobodies to reality-warping demigods in what, in-world, is often just a few months.
 This makes most stories feel completely incoherent unless the DM actively slows progression or reworks the world to justify it.

 The Bottom Line